fowlertm/semiTakeHome/README.md

 As its name implies, a query is a request for information--and since we're talking about computers, those requests have to be structured in a certain way.

-In this PoC, we use GraphQL to query our book database.
+Weaviate uses GraphQL to query all databases.
 GraphQL is an open-source tool for interacting with APIs that was developed by Facebook.

-GraphQL has a JSON-like structure, and in the `query.js` file you can find our query (wrapped in some javascript so another file can later call it and display it on a webpage):
+GraphQL has a JSON-like structure, and in the `query.js` file you can find our query:

 ```
 async function get_filtered_results(text){